OMSAS – Indigenous Applicants

 To learn more about our additional supports for Indigenous applicants, email the Indigenous Program Coordinator.

 The Admissions Committee recognizes the critical shortage of Indigenous physicians in Canada and the need to educate more Indigenous physicians to serve as role models and to address the health care needs of Canada’s Indigenous people.

 The Committee has developed an alternative process for assessing Indigenous candidates.
-Four qualified Indigenous students per year may be admitted to the MD program by the alternative process.
-You may also choose to apply through the regular admission process.
+We may admit 4 qualified Indigenous students per year to the MD program by the alternative process.
+Applicants may also choose to apply through the regular admission process.

-If you wish to be considered by the alternative process, submit the following documentation through OMSAS by October 1, 2019:
+If an applicant wishes to be considered by the alternative process, submit the following documentation through OMSAS by October 1, 2021:

-- A separate letter to the Director of the Admissions Committee, in which you declare your Indigenous ancestry and give specific information about First Nations, Treaty, community or organizational affiliation.
+- A letter of intent to the Director of the Admissions Committee that declares your Indigenous ancestry and give specific information about First Nations, Treaty, community or organizational affiliation.
 In your letter, you should request consideration by this alternative process and expand on your academic and personal background, and reasons and motivation for wishing to become a physician (maximum 1 page in length).

 - A letter of support from an individual representing the First Nations, community or organization you belong to.

 - Proof of Indigenous ancestry.
 Indigenous applicants must submit 1 of the following documents:

 - Indian status cards from First Nations who are federally recognized and those listed on the Indigenous and Northern Affairs Canada website.